Meet Your Providers- Therapists

 Natasha Hall has worked in the mental health field for over a decade now, with the last seven years being a therapist.
 She received her BA in Applied Psychology and Human Services from College of Saint Mary and her MS in Clinical Counseling from Bellevue University.
 She started my career working with adults struggling with various mental health issues and slowly transitioned into working with children, teens, and families.
 She has experience helping couples tackle communication or trust issues, parents managing difficult behaviors at home/school, teens struggling with self-esteem or confidence issues, and people struggling with anxiety.
 She uses various techniques in her practice such as CBT, Solution Focus, Person Centered, strengths based, and positive psychology.
 Her hope is that she can create a safe enough space for her clients, so they can work out of their authentic self and find solutions that work best for them.

-BARB DAUBENSPECK
+DR. BARB DAUBENSPECK

 LIMHP, LPC, NCC